2086 words

 sudo apt install openssh-server

-If you plan to connect to the server using the Windows operating system, you can use PuTTY or MobaXterm.
+To connect to the server from a Windows system, you can use tools like PuTTY or MobaXterm.

-This guide describes how to connect to a server using the iTerm2 terminal emulator installed on the macOS operating system.
+This guide walks you through connecting to a server with the iTerm2 terminal emulator on macOS.

-Please note that you will need to open the following TCP ports to access your server:
+You will need to open the following TCP ports for access to the services:

-This tutorial uses “puppet.heyvaldemar.net” as the Puppet server name.
+This tutorial uses puppet.heyvaldemar.net as the Puppet server name.

 The server with the agent installed must resolve the Puppet server name not only by the base name puppet.heyvaldemar.net but also by the name puppetdb.heyvaldemar.net.
 Also, the Puppet server has to resolve the name of the client-server.